JosimarCamargo/ticketfy/README.md

 with the heroku cli installed: `heroku container:release web release -a ticketfy-beta`

-within CI can be done with a docker image, without installing the heroku cli: `docker run --rm -e HEROKU_API_KEY=$HEROKU_API_KEY josimarcamargo/heroku_cli container:release web release -a ticketfy-beta`
+Some CI's has the heroku cli available, if that is not your case, this also can be done with a docker image, without installing the heroku cli: `docker run --rm -e HEROKU_API_KEY=$HEROKU_API_KEY josimarcamargo/heroku_cli container:release web release -a ticketfy-beta`

 * Default User :